rajmohan6268/Vuebookstoretask/README.md

 ./services/api.js   folder in file api.js   with api url of node backend

-# node backend is inside server folder in folder ./server its a individaul node projecr run seperately
+# node backend is inside server folder in folder ./server its a individaul node project run seperately